xeroxmsj/LocalTuya/README.md

 A Home Assistant / Hass.io add-on for local handling of Tuya-based devices.

 The following Tuya device types are currently supported:
-* 1 gang switches
+* 1 and multiple gang switches
-* 2 gang switches
-* Wi-Fi plugs (including those with additional USB plugs)
+* Wi-Fi smart plugs (including those with additional USB plugs)
 * Lights
 * Covers
 * Fans
+* Climates (soon)

 Energy monitoring (voltage, current, watts, etc.) is supported for compatible devices.

-This repository was substantially developed by utilizing and merging code from NameLessJedi, mileperhour and TradeFace.
+This repository's development has substantially started by utilizing and merging code from NameLessJedi, mileperhour and TradeFace, and then was deeply refactored to provide proper integration with Home Assistant environment, adding config flow and other features.
 Refer to the "Thanks to" section below.

 # Installation: